SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 cfg = CFGBuilder().build_from_file('example.py', './example.py')

 ```
 This returns the CFG for the code in *./example.py* in the cfg variable.
-This built CFG can be visulized with `build_visual`:
+This built CFG can be visualized with `build_visual`:
 ```python
 cfg.build_visual('pdf')
 ```